Military Funeral Honors with Escort

 - A bugler

-- Folding of and Presentation of our National Colors
+- Folding of and presentation of the U.S. flag

-- An escort element (size varies according to the rank of the deceased)
+- A marching element (size varies according to the rank of the deceased)

 - A military band